Our Board of Directors

 Previously Chair of Calderstones Partnership NHS Foundation Trust and board member of the NHS Confederation Mental Health Network, Rupert brings valuable experience of mental health and learning disabilities leadership to GMMH.

-Anthony joined GMW in 2014 and is a qualified accountant.
-He is part-time vice principal of commercial activities at the Grimsby Institute of Further and Higher Education and a non-executive director at two local housing associations.
+Anthony joined GMMH in 2014 and is a qualified accountant.
 Anthony has over 20 years of experience at board level in the education and social housing sectors, and has also had senior roles in the private sector.
+He is a Non-Executive Director at two local housing associations.
 He is deputy chair of a managed workspace complex company, which supports developing business.
 Anthony has also previously been a board member and treasurer of a training placement organisation for minority groups, and an education trust which supports disadvantaged groups.

-Julie joined GMW in 2014 and is currently the Programme Manager for Church Action on Poverty with responsibility for managing a programme of anti-poverty projects and national campaigning work.
-Julie has over 17 years’ experience of senior management in the voluntary sector both in the UK and in international development.
+ulie joined the Trust in 2014 and from November 2017 will work in the Principal Programmes Team at the Equality and Human Rights Commission.
+She has over 17 years’ experience of senior management in the voluntary sector both in the UK and in international development.
 She also works as a management coach and mentor.
 Julie is a trustee of two charities: MIND in Salford and HomeWorkers Worldwide.

-Andrea Knott, Non-Executive Director (current term ends December 2019)
+Andrea Harrison, Non-Executive Director (current term ends December 2022)

 Andrea is a qualified chartered accountant with over 20 years business and financial experience in the private sector and is currently leading a large transformation programme for the R and D division of a major pharmaceutical company.
 Andrea brings a wealth of experience in strategic & operational planning, performance management, merger & acquisition integration and change management.

 Stephen Dalton, Non-Executive Director (current term ends December 2022)